PPG Paints Arena: Collegiate

+PWHL

+On March 17, 2024, the PWHL played a one-off game between the Toronto Sceptres and the Montréal Victorie (both of which were unnamed at the time) in front of a crowd of 8,850 fans, making it the largest attended women's hockey game in Pittsburgh.

 Basketball

 Both the University of Pittsburgh and Duquesne University have dedicated locker rooms in the arena for use by the schools' basketball teams.
 Both schools made their first appearance on December 1, 2010, in the City Game, the first ever basketball game hosted in the venue.
 A neutral venue, Pitt was designated as the home team for the game, which the Panthers won 80–66.
 The first points at the arena were made by Duquesne freshman guard T. J. McConnell, with a basket at 27 seconds into the game.

 The arena hosted the 2010 SEC/Big East Invitational, featuring Auburn playing Rutgers and Pittsburgh taking on Tennessee in Pitt's second appearance at PPG Paints.
 The games were televised nationally on ESPN2 and ESPN respectively.

 Duquesne hosted three home games in the 2010–11 season: on December 12 against West Virginia, against Dayton on January 30, 2011, and against Xavier on February 13, 2011.
 During the 2012–2013 NHL lockout, Duquesne again hosted three home games – December 12 vs. West Virginia, January 19 vs. VCU, and February 9 vs. Xavier.
 For the 2013–14 basketball season, Duquesne hosted Penn State on December 11 and Dayton on February 22.

-Duquesne hosted second and third-round games of the 2012 NCAA Division I men's basketball tournament at the arena and hosted the second and third-round games again in 2015.
+Duquesne hosted round of 64 and round of 32 games of the 2012 NCAA Division I men's basketball tournament at the arena and hosted the round of 64 and round of 32 again in 2015.
 Duquesne had hosted three prior times at Civic Arena: 1997, 2001 (women's) and 2002.
 In 2022 Duquesne hosted the Round of the NCAA Division I men's basketball tournament.

 During his tenure as Commissioner of the NBA, David Stern mentioned the arena as a possible home for an NBA franchise should one move to Pittsburgh.

 For their 2017–18 season and part of the 2018–19 season, the arena served as the home of the Robert Morris Colonials men's basketball team for several games while the new UPMC Events Center was constructed on campus.